-- 8. The protection of public health and safety is the most important of the factors taken into consideration when setting and maintaining food standards.
-Public health and safety in relation to food refers to all those aspects of the diet which could adversely affect human health either in the short (safety) or long term (public health).
-The two terms, "public health" and "safety" are sometimes used interchangeably because of their close relationship but each have characteristics which differentiate them. - 9.
-For agricultural and veterinary chemicals regulation in Australia, maximum residue limits (MRLs) are enforced by State and Territory authorities according to the Australian Food Standards Code.
-MRLs are established largely by other agencies, namely, the National Registration Authority for Agricultural and Veterinary Chemicals (NRA) and the Department of Human Services and Health.
+8. The protection of public health and safety is the most important of the factors taken into consideration when setting and maintaining food standards.
+Public health and safety in relation to food refers to all those aspects of the diet which could adversely affect human health either in the short or long term.
+The two terms, "public health" and "safety" are sometimes used interchangeably because of their close relationship but each have characteristics which differentiate them, such as the timeframe of an effect, definition of the outcome, and individual versus population effects.